Transition from engineer to lead

 At some point in their careers, engineers may consider moving to a leadership position – and usually, this means becoming team lead/technical lead.
 This is a pretty significant change and the transition from one role to the other often won’t be easy.

+Tech lead vs senior engineer – what should you expect from your new role?
+There are a lot of doubts and questions when starting a new position in a company.
 What makes it even harder is that sometimes it is not clear how this transition will affect the work you do.
 There are certain expectations from the person stepping into the new role, but there are also expectations from the company as well – and in some cases, these expectations might not align, leading to various issues, big and small.
-This is exactly the topic that I would like to discuss in this article – if you decide to make this move, how will that affect you and how will your job change?
-The other important question that will be also addressed is how to achieve this – what are the possible ways of moving to this new role?

 Author’s note: Team leads have to deal with managerial topics on the daily basis, therefore this role is also commonly called Manager in many companies.
 For the rest of this article, I will be often using the term “manager”.